philsturgeon/phil.tech/source/2020-02-22-remote-working-climate.markdown

 There are countless other benefits, even the seemingly irrelevant "less time/money on makeup" has wins.
 Lots of makeup uses palm oil, which comes from deforesting million of hectares of rainforest, which are usually [habitat for orangutans](https://orangutanfoundation.org.au/palm-oil/).
 We're losing a football field of rainforest [every bloody second](https://www.bloomberg.com/graphics/climate-change-data-green/) for things like this.
 Anything that helps reduce demand for palm oil is going to help us breath, and maybe we will still have orangutans in 2025.

 This same idea extends to other parts of our appearances, like clothing.
-The fashion industry produces 10% of the worlds carbon emissions, and despite peoples best intentions, 85% of clothing donations end up in landfill.
+The fashion industry [produces 10% of the worlds carbon emissions](https://www.worldbank.org/en/news/feature/2019/09/23/costo-moda-medio-ambiente), and despite peoples best intentions, 85% of clothing donations end up in landfill.

-I've never been into fashion, but now I barely buy clothes at all.
+I've never cared about fashion.
+I used to be mistaken for a bike messenger and get told to use the service entrance at my own office, but now I barely buy clothes at all.
 I own one pair of trousers, two t-shirts, two pairs of boxers, two pairs of socks, one cold weather cycling top & bottom, one warm weather cycling top & bottom, a few pairs of gloves, and a beanie.
 That's it.
 I've learned to repair them, initially just so I didn't have to worry about finding replacements on the road, but now for the environmental benefits too.

 After all who gives a shit how I look when I'm bike nomading?
 I get work done on the side of the road, park benches, cafes, wherever I feel like stopping.
 I'm happy in my Power Ranger costume, and nobody else seems to care.